- Home

 - You do not have diabetes, kidney disease, blood disease, liver disease, or blood clotting problems.

 - You do not have risk factors or a (hereditary) disease that might cause your kidneys to function worse later on.
-The kidney you keep must continue to work well enough for the rest of your life.
+The kidney you keep yourself must continue to work well enough for your entire life.

 - You are not pregnant.